 • Accelerating administrative streamlining and reducing health care paperwork can lower costs for consumers, providers, and insurers.

 • Limiting the worst marketing practices of the drug and medical device industries can deliver more affordable medical treatments.

 • Encouraging state-level support for research into the best treatments, and integrating this new knowledge into health IT systems, can reduce medical errors and help doctors.

 • Ending the practice of billing consumers directly when hospitals are dissatisfied with the out-of-network reimbursements paid by insurers will protect patients.

-Outright repeal of the federal health care law simply is not a prudent choice for Florida, but if Florida’s elected officials decide to work together for constructive policy changes like these, opportunities exist to make real progress.
+Outright repeal of the federal health care law simply is not a prudent choice, but if our elected officials decide to work together for constructive policy changes like these, opportunities exist to make real progress.